-The following are examples of format32.exe utility usage:
+The following examples illustrate format32.exe utility usage.

-Example Description format32 c: /q /autotest Formats the c: drive on the target server using a quick-format and requiring no interaction
+Example Description · · Formats the c: drive on the target server using a quick-format and requiring no interaction

 HWDETECT.EXE

 The hwdetect.exe utility performs basic hardware detection functions and more advanced PCI-device detection functions on the target server.
 You can store the information returned by the hwdetect.exe utility in an output file.
 You can also return values that set the errorlevel DOS environment variable.